Comcast suffers outage of video, broadband services across parts of U.S.

 The Philadelphia-based company said it was aware Friday afternoon some of its TV, broadband and telephone customers across the U.S. were affected.

 The apparent cause?
-A cut in a vital fiber at one of its large network partners.
+A pair of cuts in vital fiber at its network partners.

-"One of Comcast’s large backbone network partners had a fiber cut that we believe is also impacting other providers.
-It is currently affecting our business and residential internet, video and voice customers.
-We apologize and are working to get services restored as soon as possible," Comcast said in a statement posted on Twitter.
+“We identified two, separate and unrelated fiber cuts to our network backbone providers," Comcast said in a statement provided to USA TODAY just before 5 p.m.
+ET.
+"Our engineers worked to address the issue immediately and services are now being restored to business and residential internet, video and voice customers.
+We again apologize to anyone who was impacted.”

+Initially, Comcast had said a single "fiber cut" had been affecting its customers, as well as other providers.

 Customers in Philadelpha, Baltimore and elsewhere on the east coast reported outages of internet and video service on Twitter and on Internet monitoring site Downdetector.com, where outage reports began arriving just after 12:30 p.m.
 ET.